aurora-opensource/au/docs/discussion/concepts/overflow.md

 Of course, many domains prefer the simplicity and interpretability of integral types.
 This avoids some of the more counterintuitive aspects of floating point arithmetic --- for example, did you know that the difference between consecutive representable `double` values can be greater than
 $10^{292}$?
-The price we pay for eschewing these complexities is the need to handle overflow, and here are the main strategies we've seen for doing so.
+With integers, we can bypass all this complexity, but the price we pay is the need to handle overflow.
+Here are the main strategies we've seen for doing so.

 ### Do nothing